fern-api/fern/packages/docs/docs/getting-started.md

 fern/
 └── api
 		├── definition
-				├── api.yml # Your API's name and the authentication scheme └── imdb.yml # An example Fern Definition for IMDb (International Movie Database) └── generators.yml # A list of code generators you're using fern.config.json # Configure your organization name and the version of Fern CLI you're using
+				├── api.yml # Your API name and the authentication scheme └── imdb.yml # An example Fern Definition for IMDb (International Movie Database) └── generators.yml # A list of code generators you're using fern.config.json # Configure your organization name and the version of Fern CLI you're using
 ```

-## Define your API
+## Defining your API

-1. Write your Fern Definition

-Your _Fern Definition_ is a set of YAML files that are the single source of truth for your API.
-You check your _Fern Definition_ into your repo, inside of which describes your API's requests, responses, model, paths, methods, errors, and authentication scheme.
+Your **Fern Definition** is a set of YAML files that are the single source of truth for your API.
+You check your **Fern Definition** into your repo, inside of which describes your API requests, responses, model, paths, methods, errors, and authentication scheme.

 Check out [an example Fern Definition](https://github.com/fern-api/fern-examples/blob/main/fern/api/definition/movie.yml) on Github.
-Ready to define your API?
-[Read on](TODO).

 :::tip Already have an OpenAPI spec?